srijan55/portaldocs/portal-sdk/generated/design-patterns-controls-ScatterChart.md

 <a name="developer-tips-and-tricks-interactive-control-and-sample-source-code"></a>
 #### Interactive control and sample source code
-To see the latest control, change options and get source code for your project use the interactive playground site.
-[Learn more](./top-extensions-controls-playground.md).
+Go to the playground site to use the latest control and get source code for your project.
+[Learn more about playground](./top-extensions-controls-playground.md).

 *  <a href="https://ms.portal.azure.com/?Microsoft_Azure_Playground=true#blade/Microsoft_Azure_Playground/ControlsIndexBlade/ScatterChart_create_Playground" target="_blank">ScatterChart in the interactive controls playground</a>